andrewellio/NWEN-304-EMJ-Group-/README.md

 Note: NodeJS and npm is required to be installed.

-1. Clone the GitLab repository using HTTPS to any NodeJS/Javascript IDE. (e.g. Visual Studio Code)
+1. If you haven't already, clone the repository.
 2. Open a terminal/commandprompt/powershell or inside the IDE.
 3. Move into the 'website' directory and run the command `npm install`. (generating a node_modules folder)
 4. Run the command `npm start` and browse to 'localhost:3000' in a browser URL.